Ericsson/codechecker/docs/user_guide.md

                         compilation commands, storing them in a JSON file. parse               Print analysis summary and results in a human-readable format.
-    quickcheck          Perform analysis on a project and print results to standard output.
     server              Start and manage the CodeChecker Web server. store               Save analysis results to a database. version             Print the version of CodeChecker package that is being used.

 optional arguments:
   -h, --help            show this help message and exit